Colorado River

 Rafting

-Looking for an adventure?
-Check out our favorite Colorado River rafting trips in Utah, Arizona and Colorado.
-Explore the rugged beauty of the American Southwest while experiencing the thrill of navigating through some of the most iconic canyons in the world.
+When most people talk about rafting the Colorado River, they assume a Grand Canyon rafting trip.
+However, the Colorado River and its tributaries provide numerous rafting trip options in Utah, Arizona and Colorado.
+These trips allow for exploration of the American Southwest’s rugged beauty while experiencing the thrill of navigating through some of the most iconic canyons in the world.
 Here are some of the best Colorado River rafting trips that will have you paddling for more!

 Cataract Canyon Rafting Trip